 Wigtown Book Town - Scotland’s National Booktown with a plethora of old book shops.

-For those with visiting grandchildren, there are several family attractions including the Cocoabean Company in Twynholm with chocolate making and indoor and outdoor children’s activity play areas; Dino Park near Annan featuring an array of life-sized model dinosaurs; Mabie Farm Park near Dumfries; and, of course, many beautiful beaches for building sandcastles and beachcombing.
+For those with visiting grandchildren, there are several family attractions including the Cocoabean Company in Twynholm with chocolate making and indoor and outdoor children’s activity play areas; Dino Park at Hetland Hall, just to the south of Dumfries, featuring an array of life-sized model dinosaurs; Mabie Farm Park near Dumfries; and, of course, many beautiful beaches for building sandcastles and beachcombing.